flagMichigan

 Read More

-StudyPug covers all Michigan Academic Standards including ratios, fractions, expressions, equations, geometry, and statistics with complete video lessons and practice problems.
+Our curriculum covers all Michigan Academic Standards for 6th Grade Math, including ratios, fractions, expressions, equations, and geometry.
+Every lesson aligns with what Michigan schools teach.

-Will StudyPug help my child prepare for the M-STEP test?
+Will this help my child prepare for the M-STEP test?

-The course covers ratios, rates, fraction operations, decimals, integers, expressions, equations, inequalities, coordinate planes, area, volume, and statistics.
+We cover ratios and rates, fraction division, decimals, integers, coordinate planes, expressions with exponents, equations, inequalities, area, volume, surface area, and statistics.

-Can my child practice specific topics they find challenging?
+Can my child practice specific topics they're struggling with?

 Practice Smart, See Real Progress